watsonmw/fe2-intro/docs/overview.md

 the background (painter's algorithm).
 The depth of any given raster item is typically given by one of its vertices, or min / max of all its vertices.
 The model code has wide control over which method is used.

-Sorting all the polygons/raster items every frame is too slow, so FE2 has a number of techniques to speed things up.
+Sorting all the polygons/raster items every frame is slow, so FE2 has a number of techniques to speed things up.

 The binary tree can contain **batch** nodes, these contain a list of raster items all at the same depth (making insertions after the first item in the batch a simple append).
 This enforces a raster order for a list of items, one